On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

-The proposition follows by choosing $T$ to include just the hump, i.e. there will be no long chords connecting the hump to the rest of the knot in $K'$ or in \raisebox{-2mm}{}.
+Now let us sketch the proof of Proposition \ref{hump}: \begin{proof} The proposition follows by choosing $T$ to include just the hump, i.e. there will be no long chords connecting the hump to the rest of the knot in $K'$ or in \raisebox{-2mm}{}.

 Also, there cannot be any chords above or below the hump, since the highest (resp. lowest) of those would be an isolated chord. \end{proof}